HappySeaFox/sail/FAQ.md

 Additionally, `SAIL_MY_CODECS_PATH` environment variable is always searched so you can load your own codecs from there.

-On Windows, `sail.dll location` and `<FOUND PATH>/lib` are the only places where DLL dependencies are searched.
-No standard paths are searched.
+On Windows, `sail.dll location` and `<FOUND PATH>/lib` are the only places where codecs DLL dependencies are searched.
+No other paths are searched.
+Use WIN32 API `AddDllDirectory` to add your own DLL dependencies search path.
 On other platforms, `<FOUND PATH>/lib` is added to the DLL search path.

 ## I'd like to reorganize the standard SAIL folder layout on Windows